-Your adrenals need time to cope with dose reductions.
-Here is an abridged version of the standard UK Guidelines.
-Gradual withdrawal for people who have:
+Adrenals need time to cope with dose reductions.
+Here is an abridged version of the standard UK Guidelines as published by NICE* Gradual withdrawal for people who have:

 Received more than 3 weeks of corticosteroid treatment.